aleon2020/LDS_2022-2023/README.md

 # Laboratorio de Sistemas 2022-2023

 Welcome!
-This repository contains all the materials for the subject Laboratorio de Sistemas.
+This repository contains all the materials for the subject **Laboratorio de Sistemas**.

 Below is a brief description of all the content found in this repository, with the aim of facilitating preparation for the final exam and helping you tackle the subject as best as possible.